keras-team/keras-io/examples/vision/md/cct.md

 The CCT model we just trained has just **0.4 million** parameters, and it gets us to ~78% top-1 accuracy within 30 epochs.
 The plot above shows no signs of overfitting as well.
-This means we can train this network for longers (perhaps with a bit more regularization) and may obtain even better performance.
-This performance can further be improved by additional recipes like cosine decay learning rate schedule, other data augmentation techniques like [AutoAugment](https://arxiv.org/abs/1805.09501), [MixUp](https://arxiv.org/abs/1710.09412) or [Cutmix](https://arxiv.org/abs/1905.04899.
-The authors also present a number of experiments to study how the number of convolution blocks, Transformers layers, etc. affect the final performance.
+This means we can train this network for longer (perhaps with a bit more regularization) and may obtain even better performance.
+This performance can further be improved by additional recipes like cosine decay learning rate schedule, other data augmentation techniques like [AutoAugment](https://arxiv.org/abs/1805.09501), [MixUp](https://arxiv.org/abs/1710.09412) or [Cutmix](https://arxiv.org/abs/1905.04899).
+With these modifications, the authors present 95.1% top-1 accuracy on the CIFAR-10 dataset.
+The authors also present a number of experiments to study how the number of convolution blocks, Transformers layers, etc. affect the final performance of CCTs.

 For a comparison, a ViT model takes about **4.7 million** parameters and **100 epochs** of training to reach a top-1 accuracy of 78.22% on the CIFAR-10 dataset.
 You can